The Allen Expressway looking south at Yorkdale in 1971

 A massive protest against the southward extension of the Allen Expressway caused the cancellation of construction of the rest of the route in June 1971 by the Provincial Government which could overrule the city.
 It was later extended as an arterial road named William R. Allen Road southward from Lawrence Avenue West to Eglinton Avenue West and northward from Wilson Heights Boulevard to Dufferin Street north of Sheppard Avenue West.
 The subway was built in the expressway's median in the 1970's and was the only part of the project to be completed into downtown Toronto as planned.
 The Allen was to become the most controversial expressway project in Toronto's history.

-The Spadina (Allen) Expressway under construction south from Lawrence Avenue in 1969
+Another view of the Spadina (Allen) Expressway under construction south from Lawrence Avenue in 1969

 The Allen Expressway looking south at Lawrence Avenue showing the temporary ramp to Lawrence eastbound curving left, in 1971.
 The unfinished 'Spadina Ditch' is in the distance.